Cultural Challenges Expats Face When Moving to Europe

 Observe Social Norms

-Be mindful of the local practices pertaining to greetings, time and proper behavior.
+Be mindful of the local practices pertaining to greetings, time, and proper behavior.
 Valuing and acknowledging these rules promote better relationships and make living in close proximity with each other easier.

 Understand Workplace Culture

-Get to know professional standards, how to communicate, and office protocol.
+Learn about professional standards, how to communicate, and office protocol.
 Understanding the norms in the workplace forges collaboration and career success.

 Handle Bureaucracy Efficiently